 Below is a daily feed from The Upper Room.

-Where do you see God’s light shining today?
+How do you see gratitude leading to new life?
 Share your thoughts.

 Prayer for the Week

 Practice seeing blessings all around you!
 Upper Room author Beth A. Richardson invites us to practice the Celtic way of seeing God in everyday life.
 Join our online community for the eCourse edition of Christ Beside Me, Christ Within Me: Celtic Blessings.